oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 #### Apply patched images to a running domain

-When updating the WebLogic binaries of a running domain in Kubernetes with a patched container image, the operator applies the update in a Zero Downtime (ZDT) fashion.
+When updating the WebLogic binaries of a running domain in Kubernetes with a patched container image, the operator applies the update in a zero downtime fashion.
 The procedure for the operator to update the running domain differs depending on the [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}).
-A difference between the domain home source types is the location of the domain home:
+One difference between the domain home source types is the location of the domain home:

 * Domain in PV: The container image contains the JDK and WebLogic Server binaries.
 The domain home is located in a Persistent Volume (PV).
-* Model in Image: The container image contains the JDK, WebLogic Server binaries, and a WebLogic Deployment Tooling (WDT) model file and application archive file.
+* Model in Image: The container image contains the JDK, WebLogic Server binaries, and a [WebLogic Deployment Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT) installation, WDT model file, and application archive file.
 * Domain in Image: The container image contains the JDK, WebLogic Server binaries, and domain home.

 For Domain in PV, the operator can apply the update to the running domain without modifying the patched container image.
 For Model in Image (MII) and Domain in Image,